jofalk/Xcbwin/README.md

 Currently the class provides methods to:

-*  Draw Lines, Points and Rectangles
+*  Draw Lines, Circles, Points and Rectangles
 *  Change the color
 *  Handle keyboard events